kvnn/Renaissance2030/README.md

 ## Examples of Individual Risk in 2030
+1. Internet drones destroying the community farm
-1. AI bots intelligently masquerading as friends, family and colleagues
+2. AI bots intelligently masquerading as friends, family and colleagues
-2. The IRS demanding a Privilege Tax by Monday
+3. The IRS demanding a Privilege Tax by Monday
-3.
+4.

 ## Tools of the Trade